Magic in the Tetons - A Workshop Retreat for women ~ September 26-29, 2018

 Friday morning: Again, head out for sunrise and shoot throughout the morning until lunchtime.
 After lunch we will again take a break to allow participants some freetime to regroup if they desire.

 Saturday morning: Up early for shooting again until lunchtime.
-After lunch we will spend time with image review and post processing discussion.
+Then we will spend time with image review and post processing discussion.
 Workshop will conclude with dinner together Saturday evening in preparation for check out on Sunday.
-However, participants are encouraged to go out and shoot Saturday evening and Sunday morning if weather conditions and travel plans allow.

 ** Kristen Ryan Photography is an authorized CUA permit holder of the National Park Service and will conduct my workshop based on the permit's guidelines.